What’s involved in getting electronic equipment approved for sale in Latin America?

-To us, Latin America (LatAm) includes all of South America and North America except for Canada and the United States.
-That’s potentially up to 50 countries, territories, and protectorates.
+To us, Latin America (LATAM) includes the Western hemisphere except for Canada and the United States.
+That’s all of South America, Central America, the Caribbean, and part of North America (Mexico).
+In other words, up to 50 countries, territories, and protectorates.

 What makes LARCG different?

-We secure approval from government agencies in individual Latin American countries so our clients’ can sell their electronic equipment in those countries.
-Our clients are based all over the world, but we focus exclusively on LatAm market access.
+We secure approval from government agencies in individual Latin American countries so our clients can sell their electronic and telecommunications equipment in those countries.
+While we focus exclusively on LATAM market access, our clients are based all over the world.

 Is it always necessary to submit a product sample as part of the approval process?